radhikasgit/HelloWorldRepo/README.md

 # HelloWorldRepo
 starting on git

-This is my develper branch edits.
+This is my developer branch edits.